Originally published in August 2019, this article has been updated and expanded to provide additional references and resources.

-What will I come away from the program having learned?
+What will I come away from this program having learned?

-What tangible things will I have, after completing this program?
+What tangible opportunities will be available to me upon completing this program?

-Yes, your lifestyle is something to consider.
-Many coaching programs are flexible, which is a good thing.
-That said, some can also be very demanding in terms of time and dedication.
-So assess your lifestyle - how much time can you set aside for your training?
+That said, many programs are demanding in terms of time and dedication required to complete them.
+So assess your lifestyle - how much time can you set aside for classes, homework, and practice sessions?
 Do you have a full-time job?
-Or maybe two full-time jobs?
-Are you a mother of two young kids?
-Do you usually go out on the weekends, partying with friends?
+Or maybe two jobs?
+Are you the parent of two young kids?
+Do you usually go out every weekend, socializing with friends?

 What to ask: